nairasetrakian/EPI204_Assign4/README.md

 ------------------------------------

 ## Project Description
-**Assignment 4 description:** The purpose of this project is to create updates to Assignment 2 based on instructor feedback and classmate's replication efforts.
+**Assignment 4 description:** The purpose of this project is to update Assignment 2 based on instructor feedback and classmate's replication efforts.

 **Assignment4_data_cleaning.sas**